 Note: For those children and adolescents who typically position themselves in neck flexion, adapt the scoring.
 For example, if they are able to actively or passively correct to Figure 1, give a score of 0 or 1.
 Make a judgement to grade a fixed neck flexion deformity as "mild", "moderate" or "severe".
-Item 2: Thoracic Spine in the Sagittal Plane (sitting)

-Item 3: Lumbar Spine in the Sagittal Plane (sitting)
+Item 4: Spinal Alignment in the Frontal and Transverse Planes (sitting)

 Note: lateral curvature of the spine is typically associated with some degree of rotation in the transverse plane, which is observed as a "rib hump" on forward bending.
 Although the "gold standard" for measurement of scoliosis is the Cobb method taken from an x-ray, this item is estimated simply by physical examination and observation for uniformity of administration to all individuals with cerebral palsy (i.e. not everyone will have had a spinal x-ray).
-Observe (look for unequal shoulder levels, pelvic obliquity, and

-Range of Motion and Muscle Extensibility List of Abbreviations:
+Range of Motion and Muscle Extensibility

+List of Abbreviations: